colemmorgan/ufdsc/README.md

 Hi, welcome to the UF Google Developer Club's Website.
 We are currently migrating to Version 3.
 Some code may be unfinished or require refactoring.
-Thank you for patience.
+Thank you for your patience.
 In the meantime you can visit our site https://www.ufdsc.org/